microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/02 - Copilot capabilities for SQL database in Microsoft Fabric/02 - Copilot capabilities for SQL database in Microsoft Fabric.md

 --Create a query to get the product that is selling the most
 ```

-3. Watch for the loading spinner at the bottom of the editor to track progress, and observe how code suggestion appear in the query editor.
+3. Watch for the loading spinner at the bottom of the editor to track progress, and observe how code suggestion appear in the query window.

    > **Note:** Copilot responses may not match what is shown in the screenshot but will provide similar results.